Apply to join a judge-led discussion group course

 How to apply

-From November 2023, we will be running three virtual discussion group courses, with dates outlined below.
-Each discussion group course consists of four judge-led workshops, each lasting for two hours, either held on a weekly or fortnightly basis.
-One of the courses (Course 1) will hold their final workshop in person, with details outlined below.
+This discussion group course consists of four judge-led workshops, each lasting for two hours, either held on a weekly or fortnightly basis.

 You will also have to attend an IT Tech Support session prior to the course beginning.

-The application window will close at 11.59pm on 23 October.
+The application window will close on 11.59pm on 16 June 2025.
 Any applications submitted after that will not be reviewed.

-To apply, please fill out the application form: Pre-Application Judicial Education (PAJE) programme application form – Autumn Winter 2023 (smartsurvey.co.uk) (external link)
+To apply, please fill out the application form: Pre-Application Judicial Education (PAJE) Application Form- Spring Summer 2025 (external link)

 PAJE Judges